ktagilbert/rookie-dev/_posts/2016-2-20-bootstrapExample.markdown

 First, I recommend installing bower and Grunt if you don't already have them installed on your computer.
 [Bower](http://bower.io/) is just a package manager that helps you keep track all of your libraries, framework, etc .
 It just helps you make sure you install the right version of your packages and their dependencies.

-After that, you'll go back into your terminal and install grunt.
+After that, you'll go back into your terminal and install Grunt.
 The Bootstrap getting started page shows you how to do this as well.
 Yet, I ran into some errors while trying to install it.
 So if that happens to you, simply make sure you're in your root directory and run the command ```sudo npm install -g grunt-cli```.

 The sudo part is called *super user do*.
 It basically lets you force commands by overriding security measures that could be causing your errors.
 In short, it lets you act as if you are the superuser on your computer.
 From there, you can continue on with the installation as usual.

 Grunt is important because it lets you run tests and will watch your changes as your work on your project.
-Plus, once you include a 'config.yml' file in the root of your project, it will let you serve up your project locally with the command ```jekyll serve``` .
+Plus, once you include a 'config.yml' file in the root of your project, it will let you serve up your project locally while you're developing with the command ```jekyll serve``` .

 Okay, now that you have bower and Grunt installed, go ahead and unzip your Bootstrap folder.
-Go ahead and take a look at.
-You'll see that it include a bunch of minified CSS, JavaScript, and even some fonts.
+You'll see that it includes a bunch of minified CSS, JavaScript, and even some fonts.

 **Here, you can see why so many people use frameworks.** They just provide a bunch of styling for you right out of the box to make building a site a little easier and faster.
 Fair warning though: using Bootstrap did not speed up the development process for me at all!
-I am so used to creating layouts on my own that having to out specify some of the built-in styles was pretty time consuming and frustrating.
+I am so used to creating my own layouts that having to out specify some of the built-in styles was pretty time consuming and frustrating.
 At the end though, I was happy with the results (which I'll share here in a second).

-Now, all you have to do to start your own Bootstrap project is to copy the HTML below into your project's index.html file.
+Now, all you have to do is copy the HTML below into your project's index.html file.
+Then, you'll be able to start your own Bootstrap site!

 {% highlight HTML %}
 <!DOCTYPE html>